RickvdP/meteor-up/README.md

 * we've a demonized docker container running the above bundle.
 * docker container is started with `--restart=always` flag and it'll re-spawn the container if dies.
 * logs are maintained via Docker.
-* If you decided to use MongoDB, it'll be also running as a Docker conatiner.
+* If you decided to use MongoDB, it'll be also running as a Docker container.
 It's bound to the local interface and port 27017 (you cannot access from the outside)
 * the database is named `<appName>`

 For more information see [`lib/taskLists.js`](https://github.com/arunoda/meteor-up/blob/mupx/lib/taskLists/linux.js).